BrandonCorey/LS_170_notes/layer_4.md

 **Connectionless:**
 - Could have one socket object defined by IP address of host + port assigned to process on machine listening for all incoming messages directed at its IP/port pair
 - Could come from any source at any time, in any order
-- Simply processes the incoming messages as they arrive and sends responses as necessary
+- This implementation allows sockets to process the incoming messages as they arrive and sends responses as necessary

 ![image](https://user-images.githubusercontent.com/93304067/219549848-bbf50f65-dee3-4392-9ce7-49466d485ba1.png)